 About the ArtistLisa is mainly a watercolor artist but also enjoys acrylic, collage, conceptual art and intuitive painting.
 Although she chose to major in accounting and business management, her first love was always art.
 Her first true art class began after the birth of her son in 1995.
 It was a beginner watercolor class with Rochester artist, Judy Soprano (her mentor and self-proclaimed second mother).
 From there, her practice was kicked into high gear.

 Lisa’s painting, The Guzzle, was in the Niagara Frontier Watercolor Society’s Fall 2019 14th International Exhibition of Transparent Watercolor.
 The show ran at Kenan Center Gallery in Lockport, NY.

-Lisa is the mother of two amazing adult children, Jackie and Adam (who recently married Ashley!), and has been married to her supportive and loving husband, Paul for 32 years.
+Lisa is the mother of two amazing adult children, Jackie and Adam (who recently married Ashley!), and has been married her high school sweetheart, Paul 33 years ago this August.

 Lisa also teaches Intuitive Painting; De-Stress Your Mind and collage workshops through the Rochester Brainery several times a year.
 It’s something that brings such positive light and joy to all those who attend!

-Please check out my latest monthly article recently published in Rochester Women Online Magazine, “A Willingness to Be Vulnerable; How Being Creative Can Make You Braver,” by Lisa A. Wagner.
+Please check out my latest monthly article recently published in Rochester Women Online Magazine, “Failing Creatively; What You Envisioned May Not Be Ideal,” by Lisa A. Wagner.

 Education, Instruction & Affiliations